 An irrevocable life insurance trust (ILIT) can provide peace of mind as you start your estate planning process.
 If you have a sizable estate or young beneficiaries, an ILIT can provide control over a life insurance policy that a last will and testament may not.
 The “irrevocable” part of that trust means that its creator, or grantor, can’t amend it once it’s set up.
 Such a trust has its benefits, but there are variable to consider before setting it in stone.
+A financial advisor can help with all your trust needs and more.
+Consider finding one with SmartAsset’s free financial advisor matching service.

 A revocable trust allows the grantor to make changes or even end the trust if they want to.
 An irrevocable trust doesn’t allow any changes from the trust creator once it’s been set up.
 The only people who are allowed to make and approve changes are the beneficiaries.